Dev546323/DSA/readme.md

 basically checking both sides of the vector at the same time.

 power.cpp uses binary operations to take out the power effeciently,

+selfpdt.cpp is to take out the product of array except self